Angelina Jordan

-Angelina Jordan Astar (born 10 January 2006) is a Norwegian-American singer whose audition for the 2014 season of Norway's Got Talent at the age of seven, singing "Gloomy Sunday" in the style of Billie Holiday, became a viral video online and brought her worldwide press coverage.
+Angelina Jordan Astar (born 10 January 2006) is a Norwegian singer whose audition for the 2014 season of Norway's Got Talent at the age of seven, singing "Gloomy Sunday" in the style of Billie Holiday, became a viral video online and brought her worldwide press coverage.
 She went on to win the competition at the age of eight with her performance of George Gershwin's "Summertime".
 Since then, she has worked to raise money on behalf of environmental causes and various children's charities.
 She always performs barefoot, after befriending a young shoeless girl and giving her shoes to her.
 Jordan later wrote a book about the experience, Mellom to hjerter (Between Two Hearts).

-Jordan has released multiple digital singles and EPs, and one full-length album called It's Magic.
+Jordan has released multiple digital singles, EPs, and full-length albums.
 She appeared on the first season of Little Big Shots in 2016, and the second season of America's Got Talent: The Champions in 2020, where her cover version of Queen's "Bohemian Rhapsody" brought her much attention.

 Jordan has lived in the United States since 2018.
 In August 2020, it was announced that she has signed with Republic Records.
 Her first single under that label, "Million Miles", was released in November 2020.